jphoke/tlsscanner/docs/MIGRATION.md

 This guide helps you migrate from older versions of TLS Scanner to the latest version.

-## Migrating to SSL v3 Detection Support (August 2025)
+## Migrating to Version 1.2.0 (August 2025)

-The latest version adds optional SSL v3 detection using raw sockets, bypassing Go/zcrypto limitations.
+Version 1.2.0 adds optional SSL v3 detection using raw sockets, enhanced vulnerability detection with zcrypto, and ROBOT attack detection.

 ### Database Migration Required